simon-brooke/dog-and-duck/README.md

 The following severity levels are understood:

-   0. `info` things which are not actuallys fault, but issues noted during validation;
+   0. `info` things which are not actually faults, but issues noted during validation;
    1. `minor` things which I consider to be faults, but which don't actually breach the spec;